AdamNogell/Database/methods.md

   9: comment - DONE
   13: site - NOT(?)

-geo_group:

-Altai, Siberia
+# geo_group

-new geo_group:
+> new geo_groups:
   Caribbean, Oceania, east Asia, central Asia, Latin America, central Africa, south Africa

-country:
+> countries with no geo_group:
   Canada
   India
   Russia
   USA
+> Questions:
+  1) How to distinguish between paleolithic periods?
+  2) Why is there no Middle Ages or Classical Ages?
+  3) How to know if I should use location or country in 'group'

 csvcut -c 12 AADR_data/metadata_for_sequences_not_present_in_AmtDB_geneticID.csv | head